A Gal – Van Adventure!

 - Flooring – Marmoleum (in Red Copper) also a remnant.

 - Walls and ceiling – Maple plywood with Tung Oil finish.
-I didn’t really have a strong opinion on this, although I think I’d choose something else if I were to do it over.
-Maybe bamboo.
+I didn’t really have a strong opinion on this, although I think I’d choose Aircraft-grade Birch Ply if I were to do it over to cut down on weight.

 - The toilet is an oval bucket under a standard toilet seat in a box my builder made.
 I’ll use Poo Powder and bags to deal with the waste.
 I also have a P-Style (where have you been all my life???) and wow!
 What liberation!